buaiscia/Notes/2022/08/tests-finding-bugs-example.md

   secondaryProp: 0,
 ```

 The type of that property was just "number", instead of "number?".
-Therefore, it was always true.
+So it was always true.

 ```js
 export interface IState {